mkreitze/3DFBCA/README.md

 The file objRender.py generates a wavefront (.obj) of stacked length, width and height (.obj) file.

 Personally I run this file on the most recent version of Ubuntu using python3.
-To generate the animated images shown for the 5x5x5, 10x10x10 the .obj files were strung together using stop motion obj, a blender add on available at https://github.com/neverhood311/Stop-motion-OBJ .
+To generate the animated images shown for the 5x5x5, 10x10x10 the .obj files were strung together using stop motion obj, a blender add-on available at https://github.com/neverhood311/Stop-motion-OBJ .